Symptoms and diagnosis of womb cancer

 If you’re worried about cancer, it’s important to give your GP as much information as possible about your symptoms: how they feel, when they happen, how long they have been going on for.
 Tell your doctor you’re worried about cancer, so they can put your mind at rest.
 Read more about talking to doctors.

-Can I be screened for womb cancer?
+Can I be screened for uterine (womb) cancer?

-Diagnosing womb cancer
+Diagnosing uterine (womb) cancer

 Your family doctor (GP) will talk to you about your symptoms.
 Your GP will refer you to hospital if they think you need more tests.